Personal Finance Face-Off: Dave Ramsey v. FIRE

 Some credit cards to look into include the American Express Platinum card for its waived fees for active duty and its travel perks, Amazon Prime Rewards for its 5% cashback on Amazon purchases, and the USAA Cashback Rewards Plus card for its 5% cashback on on-base purchases.

 Ramsey preaches a debt-free lifestyle.
 Since debt does not build wealth, it is useless.
 Can’t afford to buy a $12,000 used car in cash?
 Then downgrade to a model that you can buy straight up.
-This is great advice for someone joining the military right after high school or college.
 If you can avoid the temptation of a brand-new sports car from the dealership right off base, then you can position yourself nicely for financial success.

 When it comes to paying off existing debt, Ramsey adheres to the concept of the Debt Snowball.
 Simply put, paying off your smallest debt first will give you the momentum and encouragement to tackle the next larger debt.